Herniated Disc Diagnosis & Treatments

-If pain still persists and patient is intolerant to the pain after non-surgical treatment and there is evidence by CT Scan, MRI or X-ray or neurological deficit, then surgical intervention is usually recommended.
+If pain still persists and patient is intolerant to the pain after non-surgical treatment and there is evidence by CT Scan, MRI or X-ray or neurological deficit, then ruptured disc surgery is usually recommended.

 The following minimally invasive procedures can treat herniated disc with 90% success:

 - Endoscopic Discectomy (transforaminal or interlaminer): With an incision less than a ¼ inch.
 The surgeon can avoid all lamina bone resection and enter the spinal canal without disturbing or cutting muscle.
 The surgeon directly observes the herniated disc in a water (arthroscopy) environment with a surgical working channel endoscope coupled with an HD camera.
 Recovery is superior to a microdiscectomy with most patients returning to work within a week.
 Conscious sedation is used with the patient awake, comfortable and aware during the procedure.

 Minimally Invasive Spine Surgical Options For A Herniated Disc Treatment